Taoiseach apologises on State’s behalf over mother and baby homes

 One of its main recommendations was that people born in such homes should to have a legal right to access their original birth certificate and to information about their birth parents.

-It also recommended that compensation be paid to some women who were in the homes, and are still alive, along with children who spent time there, modelled on the redress scheme set up for Magdalene Laundries survivors.
+It also recommended compensation, modelled on the redress scheme set up for Magdalene Laundries survivors, be paid to some women who were in the homes, and are still alive, along with children who spent time there.

 In advance of Mr Martin’s statement, there were testy exchanges in the Dáil as the Taoiseach rejected suggestions from the Opposition that he had sought to diminish the responsibility of either the State or churches for what happened to women and children in mother and baby homes.